 Plus there’s some little-heard extra bits of chat with Emma, Stephen and Mark as well as something you might not have heard before – Tim on Perfect Night In talking to Neil Perryman about the BBC edits of The Monkees…

 And if you’ve enjoyed what you’ve heard, you can download the full editions here…

 Justin – Mark – Stephen And Dave – Stephen – Garreth – Vikki And Jeff – Emma – Paul

-You can hear (or see) the full version of Perfect Night In here.
+You can hear (and see) the full version of Perfect Night In here.

 Looks Unfamiliar is hosted by Podnose.

-You can find Justin’s When Is Births on Twitter here, and his official website (with details of how to get personalised When Is Births cards) here.
-You can find Mark’s previous appearance on Looks Unfamiliar here.
+You can find Justin on Twitter at @WhenIsBirths, and his official website (with details of how to get personalised When Is Births cards) here.
+You can find Mark’s website here and follow him on Twitter at @MarkReckons.
 You can find Stephen And Dave’s book Scarred For Life Volume One here, and follow them on Twitter at @ScarredForLife2.
-You can get Stephen’s book 80s UK Christmas Singles from the Amazon Kindle Store here and follow him on Twitter at @stephenobrien.
-You can find his Stock Aitken Waterman fan site Kean Canter Mattowski here.
+You can get Stephen’s book 80s UK Christmas Singles from the Amazon Kindle Store here and follow him on Twitter at @stephenobrien; you can find his Stock Aitken Waterman fan site Kean Canter Mattowski here.
 Garreth’s podcast Retrospecticus – The Simpsons And Modern History Together At Last can be found here and on Twitter at @_Retrospecticus.
 You can find more about Jeff’s latest Playstation game Switchblade here.
 Emma’s official website is here, and you can follow her on Twitter at @EmmaBurnell_.
 You can find Paul’s website here and follow him on Twitter at @Paul_Cornell.

 You can hear the full version of my appearance on Perfect Night In here.